Do You Face Charges for an Assault on a Family Member in Virginia?

 How much will it cost to hire a domestic violence defense lawyer?

 Legal fees vary, depending on the seriousness of the charges, whether this is your first offense, the evidence against you, and the complexity of the case.
 When you contact Cody Villalon, we will speak to you to find out the facts and review the evidence against you and determine what will be involved to resolve the case.
 Our domestic violence charge defense lawyer will then work out a fee structure that allows for the time and effort needed to get the best outcome.

 These are just a few questions our former clients facing domestic violence charges have had regarding their cases.
 If you have other questions we did not cover on this page, do not hesitate to contact a domestic violence attorney at our firm to discuss your legal options going forward.

 Call Cody Villalon to Defend You Against Domestic Violence Charges

 Cody Villalon believes that we are guaranteed rights under the law, but they exist only as long as there are people that are willing to defend them.
 As an experienced Richmond defense lawyer, he is proud of the work he does and will aggressively fight for your rights and the type of world he wants his own children to live in.
 He provides skilled, aggressive legal representation to ensure that his clients have been treated fairly when charged with domestic violence.

 Don’t risk your future.
-Domestic violence charges under Virginia law can be extremely serious and have far-reaching consequences that can impact your life for years to come, and even what seems like an innocent domestic dispute can quickly turn into criminal charges for assault on a family member, with major repercussions.
+Domestic violence charges under Virginia law can be severe and have far-reaching consequences that can impact your life for years to come; and even what seems like an innocent domestic dispute can quickly turn into criminal charges for assault on a family member, with significant repercussions.

-Call us today for a free, confidential consultation and let us show you what we can do to help.
+Call an experienced Richmond domestic violence lawyer today for a free, confidential consultation and let us show you what we can do to help.
 The sooner you contact us at 804.316.0765, the sooner our domestic violence defense attorney can start working for you and fighting for your rights and freedom.